Taro Security and Purity Task Force; Appropriation

 (3) Provide public outreach, engagement, and education on taro research and protection; and

-(4) Request the United States Department of Agriculture to have the Alomae/Bobone virus disease complex and taro beetles designated as "actionable pests" in the findings of the United States Department of Agriculture and DOA report to prevent the entry of these pests into Hawaii from foreign countries.
+(4) Request the United States Department of Agriculture to have the Alomae/Bobone virus disease complex and taro beetles designated as "actionable pests" in the findings of the United States Department of Agriculture and the Hawai‘i department of agriculture report to prevent entry into Hawai‘i from foreign countries.

-One of the primary recommendations of that report was to form a taro security and purity task force to guide policy and prioritize research for the protection of taro in Hawaii.
+One of the primary recommendations of that report was to form a taro security and purity task force in order to guide policy and prioritize research for the protection of taro in Hawai‘i.

-To ensure that the task force would have the full participation of taro farmers who have faced crop hardships for many years without financial assistance and whose resources are limited, the participants recommended that funds be appropriated for the task force for fiscal year 2008-2009.
+To ensure that such a task force would have the full participation of taro farmers throughout the State, who have faced crop hardships for many years without financial assistance and whose resources are limited, the participants recommended that the task force be funded under a legislative appropriation for fiscal year 2009.

-The purpose of this Act is to establish the taro security and purity task force and appropriate funds for the formation and operation of the task force with full participation of taro farmers from all islands.
+The purpose of this Act is to establish the taro security and purity task force and appropriate funds out of the general revenues of the State of Hawai‘i for the formation and operation of the task force with full participation of taro farmers from all islands.

 At no time shall less than fifty per cent of the task force be comprised of taro farmers.

-The task force members shall serve without compensation but shall be reimbursed for expenses, including travel expenses, incurred in the performance of their official duties.
+The taro security and purity task force members shall serve without compensation, but shall be reimbursed for expenses, including travel expenses, incurred in the performance of the duties of the task force.

 (2) Develop a program of incentives and projects that have the support of a broad spectrum of taro growers that will enhance taro security, protect taro purity, provide support to taro farms and farmers, and improve taro markets for the long-term;

-(3) Support the recovery of traditional Hawaiian taro cultivars throughout the state;
+(3) Support the recovery of traditional Hawaiian taro cultivars throughout the State; and

-SECTION 3.
-There is appropriated out of the general revenues of the State of Hawaii the sum of $ or so much thereof as may be necessary for fiscal year 2008-2009 to achieve the objectives of the taro security and purity task force, which may include:
+SECTION 8.
+There is appropriated out of the general revenues of the State of Hawai‘i the sum of $650,000 or so much thereof as may be necessary for fiscal year 2008-2009 to be allotted as follows:

-(3) Conducting archival and ethnographic research of the history of taro and taro practices in Hawaii and the traditional Hawaiian cultivars to aid in its revival and to revise Bulletin 84: Taro Varieties in Hawaii (1939) which is the key reference for taro growers and researchers;
+(3) $150,000 for archival and ethnographic research of the history of taro and taro practices in Hawai‘i and the traditional Hawaiian cultivars to aid in its revival and to revise Bulletin 84: Taro Varieties in Hawai‘i (1939) which is the key reference for taro growers and researchers;

-(4) Protecting the Molokai taro varieties collection, the oldest and most complete collection and source of taro varieties in Hawaii;
+(4) $125,000 for protection of the Moloka‘i taro varieties collection, the oldest and most complete collection and source of taro varieties in Hawai‘i; and

-The sum appropriated shall be expended by the office of Hawaiian Affairs for the purposes of this Act.
+The sum appropriated shall be expended by the department of agriculture for the purposes of this Act.